Jeeere/Computer-Systems/README.md

 # Introduction-to-Computer-Systems
-Completed C excercises for the course Introduction to Computer Systems
+Completed C and Assembly excercises for the course Computer Systems